TEJ-Fellowship/pbl/README.md

 - **Individual Project Folders**: Each project lives in its own dedicated folder with independent dependencies
 - **Documentation**: Project guidelines and development standards
 - **Collaborative Learning**: Code reviews, pair programming, and knowledge sharing
-- **AI-Enhanced Development**: Leveraging modern AI tools for accelerated learning
+- **Modern Development Tools**: Using contemporary development tools and practices

 ## 📁 Repository Structure